Home

 If you're sowing indoors, then there's not a lot you can do - not many variables here really - different pots, new compost - but you'll likely find that the problem is overcrowding, overwatering, humidity or a combination of all three.

 You decide whether you want your seedlings to mature into plants or use copper - I personally prefer to buy a tin of Cheshunt Compound - look for 'copper fungicide' on the tin if you don't live in the UK.
+It's no longer available in the UK sadly - it's been removed from the market.

 I don't consider this to be 'chemical' intervention - copper is a natural element in my book and I don't have a problem with using it.